rubyforgood/rubyforgood.org--old/sponsors.md

 - All our partner non-profits will express their thanks for your company on social media
 - Hugs and goodwill from the conference organizers for life
 - The opportunity to address the attendees on day two
-- Four included tickets for the event
+- Six included tickets for the event

 </div>
 </section>